prettier/prettier-browser-extension/README.md

 ### Build

-For a one-time build:
+For a one-time build in production:

 ```
 yarn build
 ```

-To watch files and rebuild when files change:
+To watch files and rebuild when files change in development:

 ```
 yarn start